ukhsa-collaboration/devops-terraform-example-project/README.md

   - `dev.tfvars`: Terraform variables for the development environment.
   - `prod.tfvars`: Terraform variables for the production environment.
 - `global.tfvars`: Global Terraform variables.
-- `providers.tf`: Terraform provider configurations.
-If this file doesn't exist within the stack directory, the providers.tf at the root of the directory is copied during the Github Actions workflow to where it is needed.
-CLI flags are then passed in to use the correct backend.
-- `terraform.tf`: Terraform version configuration.
-If this file doesn't exist within the stack directory, the terraform.tf at the root of the directory is copied during the Github Actions workflow to where it is needed.

 ## Terraform Stacks